 This particular resource is full of an assortment of activities and centers, therefore, preparation will vary.
 I will do a quick rundown of each component included.

 This is perfect for introducing and reviewing food chains.
 It covers the food chain in six different habitats.
-Simply start the PowerPoint and click mouse to introduce each animal in the give food chain.
+Simply start the PowerPoint and click the mouse to introduce each animal in the give food chain.
 Continue this throughout each habitat until you have finished.
 You can use the Definition Posters or Definition Cards to help teach the vocabulary when going through the PowerPoint.

 Habitat Posters and Animal Picture Name Cards

 It is recommended that you laminate prior to use.
 Have students sort the pictures using the word cards.
-They can sort by: 1) producer, consumer, & decomposer. (older grades can add the more specific consumers) 2) by what they eat 3) by the food chain (students can put sun under sunlight and then pick out animal for producer and consumer).
+They can sort by: 1) producer, consumer, & decomposer. (older grades can add more specific consumers) 2) by what they eat 3) by the food chain (students can put sun under sunlight and then pick out animal for producer and consumer).

-These posters are perfect for teaching students key words about the food chain.
+These posters are perfect for teaching students keywords about the food chain.
 It is recommended that you laminate prior to use for increased durability.
 You can introduce and leave on the wall while the unit is being taught so that students can refer to the posters whenever they would like.

 These worksheets are great for assessing student knowledge on food chains.
 There are three versions of picture pages.
 1) Labeled pictures with regular words 2) labeled pictures with dotted words to be traced 3) pictures with no labels so students have to fill in the blanks.
 Simply print desired pages and cut both pages in half.
 Students will cut and glue the pictures into the correct order.

-This is a great hands-on way to teach the food chain and check students’ knowledge on the material.
+This is a great hands-on way to teach the food chain and check students’ knowledge of the material.
 There are two different formats that you can choose from.
 There are step-by-step directions within the product on how to create a mobile.

 Download Food Chains Now: